 - Wilderness lands DO NOT allow bales of hay to be brought in, only cubed feed.

 USE CAUTION WITH PELLETS AND CUBED FEED.
-WE DO NOT RECOMMEND PELLETIZED FEED.
+WE DO NOT RECOMMEND PELLETED FEED.
+CHOKING HAZARD.

 - FEEDING CUBED AND PELLETIZED FEED

 Cubed and pelleted feeds can be used, if they are soaked in water, for at least an hour, prior to feeding.
 This does require the use of a bucket, or water holding device, as well as easy access to water.
 To know how much to feed each horse, read manufacturer’s instructions on packaging.
 The average horse weighs 1000 pounds with draft size horses reaching 1400 pounds.
 Horses must be fed twice a day, and cubes or pellets must be rehydrated prior to every feeding.